kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 gcs-repository    true        1                806 B   Ready   8m27s                    9m18s
 ```

+Once a backup is complete, KubeStash will update the respective `Repository` crd to reflect the backup.
+Check that the repository `gcs-repository` has been updated by the following command,

 At this moment we have one `Snapshot`.
 Run the following command to check the respective `Snapshot` which represents the state of a backup run to a particular `Repository`.

+Verify created `Snapshot` object by the following command,

 ```bash
 $ kubectl get snapshots -n demo -l=kubestash.com/repo-name=gcs-repository